 Figure 17 presents a comparison between the analytical solution of the problem, calculated along an x-cut in the domain located 0.1c above the airfoil chord-line, and the numerical solution computed at successive refinement levels.
-It is possible to note in Figure 17 how the numerical solution of successive refined-discretizations converges into the analytical solution of the problem.
+How the numerical solution of successive refined-discretizations converges into the analytical solution of the problem can be observed.
 Finally, the time convergence of the problem is shown in Figure 18 where the complete process of the adaptive numerical computation can be seen.

-When the simulation starts, some time steps are performed using the low-order scheme in order to initialize the flow field around the airfoil.
-Then, the flow solver switches to the high-order scheme and, even though it affects the convergence, the latter is recovered after a few time steps.
+When the simulation starts, some time-steps are performed using the low-order scheme in order to initialize the flow field around the airfoil.
+Then, the flow solver switches to the high-order scheme and, even though it affects the convergence, the latter is recovered after a few time-steps.
 For a value of the density temporal residual of 1.0E-5, the first refinement level is performed.
-Then, consecutive refinement levels are carried out every 200 time steps.
+Then, consecutive refinement levels are carried out every 200 time-steps.
 Note that the peaks of the convergence curve correspond to each refinement level performed during the computation.

-8.2 The shock tube problem
+8.2.
+The shock-tube problem

-The shock tube problem is a one-dimensional non-stationary Riemann problem proposed by Sod in 1978.
-In this example we adopt a unitary-length bi-dimensional domain and carry out an adaptive shock tube simulation defined by the following initial conditions which give a pressure ratio across the diaphragm $p_L/p_R = 10$ (notice that the diaphragm position is x=0.5).
-According to the given initial conditions, the intensity of the shock is moderate and the flow regime after the expansion is subsonic.
+The shock-tube problem is a one-dimensional non-stationary Riemann problem proposed by Sod in 1978 [34].
+In this example we adopt a unitary-length bi-dimensional domain and carry out an adaptive shock-tube simulation defined by the following initial conditions:

-$$\mathbf{U}(\mathbf{x}, \mathbf{t}0) = \begin{cases} \mathbf{U}{L} = (1, 0, 0, 2.5)^{T} & x \le 0.5 \\ \mathbf{U}{R} = (0.125, 0, 0, 0.25)^{T} & x > 0.5 \end{cases}$$ (43)
+$$\mathbf{U}(x, t_0) = \begin{cases} \mathbf{U}{L} = (1, 0, 0, 2.5)^{\mathrm{T}}, & x \leq 0.5 \\ \mathbf{U}{R} = (0.125, 0, 0, 0.25)^{\mathrm{T}}, & x > 0.5 \end{cases}$$ (43)